QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

 An interesting special case holds the technology process constant and investigates the dynamics of quantities and prices only.

-Accordingly, in the rest of this notebook, we assume that :math:`(A_t,B_t)=(A,B)` for all :math:`t\geq 0`.
+Accordingly, in the rest of this lecture, we assume that :math:`(A_t,B_t)=(A,B)` for all :math:`t\geq 0`.

 A crucial element of the dynamic interpretation involves the timing of